TwilioDevEd/airtng-node/README.md

 1. You will need to configure Twilio to send requests to your application when SMSs are received.

   You will need to provision at least one Twilio number with SMS capabilities so the application's users can make property reservations.
-You can buy a number [right here](https://www.twilio.com/user/account/phone-numbers/search).
+You can buy a number on the [phone numbers search page](https://www.twilio.com/user/account/phone-numbers/search).
 Once you have a number you need to configure it to work with your application.
 Open [the number management page](https://www.twilio.com/user/account/phone-numbers/incoming) and open a number's configuration by clicking on it.

   Remember that the number where you change the _SMS webhook_ must be the same one you set on the `TwilioPhoneNumber` settings.